mbakhoff/class-generator/readme.md

-   open the *File* menu in the ide, open the project structure. open the libraries section. on the left side there's a list of libraries. click the green plus sign, select *Java* and find your *storage.jar*. the project should compile now.
+   open the *File* menu in the ide, open the project structure. open the libraries section. on the left side there's a list of libraries. click the green plus sign, select *Java* and find your *build.jar*. the project should compile now.
 4. close the ide again.
 5. move to the new project's directory on the command line.